aybe/aubio.net/README.md

 Long story short,

 The most affordable and readily available fix is *simply* to copy the file you want to open with `Aubio.NET.IO.Source` to a location that does not have these restrictions such as `ApplicationData.Current.LocalFolder` or `ApplicationData.Current.TemporaryFolder` as laid out [in the following example](https://github.com/Microsoft/DirectXTK/wiki/DDSTextureLoader#windows-store-apps).
 Similarly, for `Aubio.NET.IO.Sink` you will want to write to such location first, then *move* the file to another location.
-In other terms, this the concept of *temporary file*.
+In other terms, this is the concept of *temporary file*.

 #### UI responsiveness